psychemedia/htmlwidget-hexjson/README.md

 If a hexJSON hex has a `label` attribute, this will be used to label the hex, otherwise the hex ID will be used as the label.

+Several hexjson files are bundled as part of the package.
+List the available hexjson files using the command: `hexjsonbasefiles()`

+You can generate a map based on one of the base files by passing the base hexjson filename as the value for the `jsonbase` parameter: `hexjsonwidget(jsonbase="example-grid.hexjson")`